Tokenization and Iframe solutions are available to Enterprise users.

 Card Number: 3456789012345678 Requested Token: JACK_JONES_1234 Returned Custom Token: XYZWJACK_JONES_1234

-This will be done by means of the value of Token Request parameter.
+This will be depend on the value of the field

-requestToken parameter to GestPay.
-GestPay will use the value of
+requestToken field to Gestpay.
+Gestpay will use the value of

 requestToken to create the new Token.